ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

     In order not to repeat again-again the word *kernel*, when defining a kernel class this word is omitted on the kernel name definition.

-So to continue or example we first define :code:`parse_input` inside the :code:`vertex_histogram` class:
+So to continue or example we first define :code:`parse_input` inside the :code:`VertexHistogram` class:

 .. literalinclude:: code_for_examples/vertex_kernel.py
    :language: python